krischebo/SurfNote/README.md

 # SurfNote
-A Chrome extension for quicker note-taking while surfing!
+A Chrome extension for simple, quick note-taking while surfing the web!

-Current version:
+## Current version:
 1.0: Uses ALT/OPTION + s to save notes, not a save button.
-Submitted for review by Chrome.
+Pending review.

-Future version plan:
+## Future version goals:
-1.1: Design changes and note categorizing options.
+1.1: Design changes
+1.2: Note categorizing options
-2.0: Somehow get it to work on PDFs open in Chrome.
+2.0: Somehow SurfNote it to work on PDFs that are open in Chrome.

-Past versions:
+## Past versions:
 None yet!